top of page

 This past week, we completed the part of the Appalachian Trail that traverses the Berkshire Mountains and have now entered the Green Mountains.

-Photos corresponding to this week’s post can be found in the MA & VT folders.
+This week's photos are in the MA & VT folders.

 DAY 55 - Friday, June 14